 “I love it.
 All my family is here.” —Anonymous, works in Chahat Fashion, a shop on Liberty Avenue

 “I’ve lived in Richmond Hill for 30 years and have been in three different homes in the time my husband and I raised our two daughters.
-The children on the block always played together after school and during the summer while the adults sat and talk while they supervised them.” —Wendy
+The children on the block always played together after school and during the summer while the adults sat and talked while they supervised them.” —Wendy

 “A lot of people who were raised here come back when they have their own families.” —Helen